General Information

 Figure 2 shows half main span.

-The numbers mark the locations of the girder anchorages.
+The girder anchorages are marked by the numbers.
 Figure 3 shows half main span without anchorage 2.

 The failure (on one side only) did not cause a progressive collapse.
 Figure 4 shows a side view of the girder deformation without anchorage 2, while figure 5 shows a schematic three-dimensional view of an anchorage.

-The anchorage consists of a multi-bent steel round bar with threaded ends, which passes through the upper and bottom flanges through holes, and two nuts.
+The anchorage consists of a multi-bent steel round bar that passes through upper and bottom flange holes and two nuts.
 Figure 6 shows a side view of the failed anchorage.

 The failure is located at the 180-degree U-bent start region.
 Figure 7 shows a schematic three-dimensional view of the unfailed and failed anchorage.